-Matthew Ho is a Grade 11 student at St. Theresa of Lisieux Catholic High School in Richmond Hill, who strives for the best and participates extensively in his school community.
-Matthew competes on his school’s rugby 15’s team and volleyball team and participates on DECA, HOSA, and Student Council.
+Matthew Ho is a Grade 12 student at St. Theresa of Lisieux Catholic High School in Richmond Hill, who strives for the best, and participates extensively in his school community.
+Matthew competes on his school’s volleyball and badminton team, and previously participated in extracurricular activities like DECA, HOSA, and Student Council.
 He was the president and co-founder of his school’s 2018 Relay for Life Committee which helped to raise $135,000 for the Canadian Cancer Society.

-Outside of school, Matthew is a member of the 360Kids Youth Ambassador Committee, and was a camp counsellor and soccer head coach during the summer.
-He continuously strives to make change within his community and actively participates in local fundraisers and events.
+Outside of school, Matthew is the president of the 360Kids Youth Ambassador Committee, which allows students across the GTA to expand the awareness of youth homelessness within the area.
+He continuously strives to make a change within his community and actively participates in local fundraisers and events.

 By volunteering in the Costa Rican schools and orphanages, I realized that no matter how or where it is given, education isn’t just about the subjects, the grades, or the socializing – it’s about community building so students can learn character, a place where students can express relevant thoughts and perspectives, and education encourages students to be the change-making learners that the world needs them to be.

 It is for this reason that I encourage all of you to thrive in your school communities.
 Each and every person has a universal responsibility to make this world a better place, and your lifelong journey to improving the world starts here at the YCDSB.
 So get involved in extracurricular and academic experiences, speak up against the problems that need improvement, and be the voice that the world needs you to be.